-Jo Strang, Associate Administrator for Railroad Safety/Chief Safety Officer
+Robert C. Lauby, P.E., Associate Administrator for Railroad Safety & Chief Safety Officer

-Jo Strang is the Associate Administrator for Railroad Safety/Chief Safety Officer for the Federal Railroad Administration (FRA).
-In her current role, she provides regulatory oversight for rail safety in the United States and oversees the development and enforcement of safety regulations and programs related to the rail industry.
-Under the direction of the White House Office of Science and Technology Policy, Strang also serves as the government-wide co-lead for the critical Safety.Data.Gov initiative.
+Mr. Robert Lauby has 35 years of railroad and rail transit experience involving safety, security, accident investigation, project management, project engineering, manufacturing, and vehicle maintenance.
+His current position is Associate Administrator for Railroad Safety/Chief Safety Officer with the Federal Railroad Administration (FRA).
+In this role, he provides regulatory oversight for rail safety in the United States and oversees the development and enforcement of safety regulations and programs related to the rail industry.

 Prior to his promotion to Associate Administrator in September 2013, he served as Deputy Associate Administrator for Regulatory and Legislative Operations.
 In that role, Mr. Lauby was responsible for FRA’s safety rulemaking activities, including oversight of the Railroad Safety Advisory Committee (RSAC).
 He also served as Chairman of the FRA Safety Board that makes determinations on petitions for waivers from FRA regulations.
 In addition, he served as the program manager for the technical portion of FRA’s high-speed rail safety program.

 Prior to that, Mr. Lauby served as Staff Director of the FRA Passenger Rail Division, which was established in 2009 within the FRA Office of Railroad Safety to address passenger rail issues.
 Mr. Lauby’s primary responsibilities were to develop and implement passenger rail safety programs and initiatives and coordinate and maintain FRA safety policies, regulations, and guidance for all safety matters related to commuter rail, intercity rail, and high-speed rail.